Children's and Young Adult Literature Awards and Lists

 ALA Notable Books for Children

 Each year a committee of the Association for Library Service to Children (ALSC) identifies the best of the best in children's books.
-According to the Notables Criteria, "notable" is defined as: Worthy of note or notice, important, distinguished, outstanding.
-As applied to children's books, notable should be thought to include books of especially commendable quality, books that exhibit venturesome creativity, and books of fiction, information, poetry and pictures for all age levels (birth through age 14) that reflect and encourage children's interests in exemplary ways.
+Books of fiction, information, poetry and pictures for ages birth to 14 that reflect and encourage children's interests in exemplary ways are considered for the list.

 This award, sponsored by the Margaret A. Edwards Trust, honors ten adult books with special appeal to teens.
 The Alex committee also publishes its official nomination list after the awards announcement.

 The Américas Award is given in recognition of U.S. works of fiction, poetry, folklore, or selected non-fiction (from picture books to works for young adults) published in the previous year in English or Spanish that authentically and engagingly portray Latin America, the Caribbean, or Latinos in the United States.
-By combining both and linking the Americas, the award reaches beyond geographic borders, as well as multicultural-international boundaries, focusing instead upon cultural heritages within the hemisphere.
 The award is sponsored by the national Consortium of Latin American Studies Programs (CLASP).

 Carter G. Woodson Awards